archived-codacy/env4config/README.md

 The "de-facto" standard for configuration in Scala application is [Typesafe Config](https://github.com/lightbend/config) and env variables are a [supported fallback](https://github.com/lightbend/config#optional-system-or-env-variable-overrides); still it is not possible to override *virtually* any configuration of our application if not properly encoded the binding accordingly.

-Although [Typesafe Config](https://github.com/lightbend/config#overview) offers a first class integration with Java system properties:

-> users can override the config with Java system properties
+Although [Typesafe Config](https://github.com/lightbend/config#overview) offers an hook as a `config.strategy` to tune the initial loading order of configurations, leveraging it is possible to load Environment variables first.

 This makes it easy to bridge the gap and by having a standard way to convert environment variables into Java system properties make it possible to fully comply with [Twelve-factor App](https://12factor.net/config).